sqlzack/eh-adx-adls-analytics/docs/eventSender.md

     ![](../images/eventSender05.png)

 #### Upload Sample Data
 1) Go to the Data tab in Synapse Studios and Select the Linked storage for your workspace Storage Account.
-Open the Synapse Container.
+Open the container created with your storage account (in the screenshot it's called "synapse").

     ![](../images/eventSender06.png)